I live in Buffalo, NY.

 For some reason, the medical industry – one of the most cutting-edge and technologically advanced industries in the world – seems to have fallen behind in the customer experience trend.

 I had to write out checks, which meant finding my checkbook that hadn’t been used since we went to a wedding last year.
 (And, if we’re honest here, I hate paying bills with checks because I want to collect my credit card points.
 It’s one of the few perks we billpayers have.)

 Because of this, I spent way too much time last Sunday paying bills instead of throwing a ball to my son in the park and pushing my daughter on the swings.

 Technically I could’ve waited until Monday & called their bill payment line to speak to a person, but I forget about these things once the work week gets going.
 Plus, when you call in, you have to hand your credit card number, expiration date and security code over to a random person you don’t know from a hole in the wall.

-The bottom line is that there are major liability issues that go along with paying bills in any way that can’t guarantee that your information won’t be mishandled, misplaced or straight up stolen somewhere along the way.
+The bottom line is that there are significant liability issues that go along with paying bills in any way that can’t guarantee that your information won’t be mishandled, misplaced or straight up stolen somewhere along the way.

-Having felt the very personal pain of being inconvenienced while trying to do something that should be easy, I can say that I am more likely to give my repeat business to a company that thinks about me every step of the way rather than one that exists simply to collect my money every month.
+Having felt the very personal pain of being inconvenienced while trying to do something that should be easy, I can say that I am more likely to give my repeat business to a company that thinks about me every step of the way rather than one that exists to collect my money every month.

 I value companies that value me.